This post may include affiliate links; for details, see our disclosure policy.

-- Make a Boulevardier: A Negroni with whiskey!
+- Boulevardier: A Negroni with whiskey!
 Campari, sweet vermouth, and whiskey.

-- Make an Old Pal: A cleaner, drier Negroni!
-Campari, dry vemouth, and whiskey.
+- Old Pal: A cleaner, drier Negroni!
+Campari, dry vermouth, and whiskey.

-- Make a Mezcal Negroni: A smoky Negroni!
+- Mezcal Negroni: A smoky Negroni!
 Campari, sweet vermouth, and mezcal.

-- Make a White Negroni: The bright yellow color and light floral flavor come from Lillet Blanc and Suze.
+- White Negroni: The bright yellow color and light floral flavor come from Lillet Blanc and Suze.

-The Negroni sbagliato is a spin on the classic cocktail using sparkling wine instead of gin.
-It’s bitter, sweet and bubbly all at once: an improvement on the original!
+The Negroni Sbagliato is a spin on the classic cocktail using Prosecco.
+It’s bitter, sweet, bubbly…and better than the original.

-- 1 ounce (2 tablespoons) sweet or semi-sweet red vermouth
+- 1 ounce* sweet or semi-sweet red vermouth

-- 1 ounce (2 tablespoons) Prosecco, champagne or other sparkling wine
+- 1 ounce Prosecco (or other sparkling wine)

 - Ice, for serving (try clear ice!)